 Beating as fast as humming bird's wing, the small dorsal fin which is located half way down the seahorses back is its only method of movement.
 This makes them slow swimmers.
 They swim in an upright posture using their pectoral fins, found behind their head, for stabilising and steering.
 Male seahorses stay within small home ranges of 1m² with females moving within 100m², around their male partners.

-Seahorses range in size from 16mm Pygmy seahorse (Hippocampus denise) up to the largest seahorse (Hippocampus abdominalis) which can reach 35cm in length.
+Seahorses range in size from 16mm Pygmy seahorse (Hippocampus denise) up to the largest seahorse, the Pot-bellied seahorse (Hippocampus abdominalis) which can reach 35cm in length.
 They are distributed globally in both tropical and temperate marine waters, but are found nowhere in vast numbers.
 They live among seagrasses, mangroves and corals, and most species occur in the West Atlantic or the Indo-Pacific region.

 Seahorses' eyes are able to move independently looking out for food and predators at the same time.
 They are ambush predators, lying in wait for small fish and shrimps to come within range.
 They suck food in through their trumpet-like snouts and swallow it whole as they have no teeth.